Your employees often view the same set of data across different applications.

 Having the same record types appear across applications is clearly essential, but the process of manually re-entering data in applications leaves employees prone to errors that create data discrepancies between systems.

 This results in misalignment and friction among functions, individual teams being misled into making poor decisions, and business-critical reports becoming inaccurate.
-Given these consequences, it’s perhaps little surprise that poor data quality costs organizations millions of dollars every year.
+Given these consequences, it’s perhaps little surprise that poor data quality costs organizations approximately $3.1 trillion every year in the United States.

 Data synchronization neatly addresses this issue, as it all but ensures that the data across your apps is consistent and accurate—assuming you’re working with error-free source systems.

-To help you fully understand data synchronization, we’ll go on to define it, review common examples, explore its benefits, and share how it can be implemented.
+To give you a complete understanding of data synchronization, we’ll define it, highlight common examples, explore its benefits, and explain how to implement it.

 Implement data syncs with ease by using Workato